alexbinks/tessilator/README.md

 appreciate the following acknowledgement:

-"The data from the Transiting Exoplanet Survey Satellite (TESS) was acquired using the TESSilator software package (Binks et al. 2023)."
+"The data from the Transiting Exoplanet Survey Satellite (TESS) was acquired using the tessilator software package (Binks et al. 2023)."

+Licence: MIT

+Alexander Binks and Moritz Guenther, 2023